JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-api.md

 ## Validate and Optimize Queries

-You can use the validate and optimize j1ql endpoints to validate and/or optimize your queries.
+The validate and optimize j1ql endpoints are used to validate and/or optimize j1ql queries.

 ### Validate queries

 The validate endpoint takes in an array of queries sent as a json object in the request body.
 It returns an array of objects containing the query and a boolean flag indicating whether the query is valid or not.

+### Sample request

 ```text
 POST /j1ql/validate